Advent on the HIll | Church on the Hill

 Third Week (Joy): The pink candle represents joy and highlights the happiness of Jesus' imminent arrival.

-Yes, many churches follow an Advent lectionary that includes Old and New Testament readings focused on the themes of hope, peace, joy, and love.
+Yes, many churches follow an Advent lectionary that includes Old and New Testament readings focused on the themes of hope, love, joy, and peace.
 These readings help guide the congregation's reflection during the season.

-Observing Advent at home can involve lighting an Advent wreath, reading daily devotionals, or using Advent calendars.
+Observing Advent at home can involve lighting an Advent wreath, reading daily devotionals (learn more about Seedbed daily devotionals), or using Advent calendars.
 These practices can help individuals and families engage with the season's spiritual significance.

 Advent is a season of anticipation and preparation, while Christmas commemorates the birth of Jesus.
 Advent precedes Christmas and focuses on spiritual reflection and anticipation, whereas Christmas is a celebration of the actual event.

-Engage in prayer, meditation, and Scripture reading that centers on the themes of hope, peace, joy, and love.
+Engage in prayer, meditation, and Scripture reading (learn more about Seedbed daily devotionals) that centers on the themes of hope, love, joy, and peace.
 Attend church services, participate in community activities, and strive for a spirit of generosity and kindness.

 The commercialization and emphasis on materialism during the holiday season can overshadow the spiritual significance of Advent.
 However, intentional efforts to engage with Advent's themes can help restore its importance.